nim-lang/Nim/doc/manual.md

         raise newException(AssertionDefect, msg)
   ```

-If the `line` pragma is used with a parameter, the parameter needs be a
+If the `line` pragma is used with a parameter, the parameter needs to be a
 `tuple[filename: string, line: int]`.
 If it is used without a parameter,
 `system.instantiationInfo()` is used.